Conjugacy problem in groups with quadratic Dehn function: Introduction

 To obtain a quadratic estimate for diagrams $\Delta$ over $M$, we have to consider an artificial $G$-areas instead of areas, and just at the end of this paper we replace the diagrams of quadratic $G$-area over $M$ with diagrams with hubs, having quadratic (usual) areas over $G$.
 The quadratic upper bound for $G$-area is obtained by induction over the (modified) perimeter $n$ of $\Delta$.
 We perform surgeries on the diagram, so that each surgery makes the diagram look more "standard" and smaller.
 Our inductive argument estimates the $G$-area in terms of some linear combination of $n^2$ and the mixture $\mu(\Delta)$.
 Although we are not able to choose just one of these two summands for induction, the final upper bound of the $G$-area is $O(n^2)$, because of the aforementioned quadratic estimate of the mixture in terms of $n$.

 In the case of diagrams with hubs, we estimate a similar linear combination, but the inductive parameter is not the (modified) perimeter $n$ but the sum $\Sigma=n +\sigma(\Delta)$.
-The invariant $\sigma(\Delta)=\sigma_{\lambda}(\Delta)$ was invented in \cite{O17}.
+The invariant $\sigma(\Delta)=\sigma_{\lambda}(\Delta)$ was invented in \cite{O18}.
 It is defined by the design formed by maximal bands of two types in $\Delta$.
-The important and non-trivial feature of the $\sigma$-invariant is the linear inequality $\sigma_{\lambda}(\Delta)=O(n)$, and so the quadratic upper bound of the form $O(\Sigma^2)$ is also quadratic in terms of the perimeter $n$.
+The important and non-trivial feature of the $\sigma$-invariant is the linear inequality $\sigma(\Delta)=O(n)$, and so the quadratic upper bound of the form $O(\Sigma^2)$ is also quadratic in terms of the perimeter $n$.

-In fact in both cases (over $M$ or over $G$), the proof proceeds by taking a minimal counterexample diagram $\Delta$ and then by performing surgeries trying to find a smaller counterexample.
-This provides more and more useful information about $\Delta$, until finally one of the surgeries succeeds and we show that $\Delta$ could not have been a minimal counterexample.
+In fact in both cases (over $M$ or over $G$), the proof proceeds by taking a minimal counterexample diagram $\Delta$ and then perform surgeries producing smaller diagrams which cannot be counterexamples.
+This provides more and more useful information about $\Delta$, until finally we get a contradiction.

 For instance, in Section \ref{midi} where diagrams with hubs are considered, we need to remove one of the disks from the diagram.
-As in our previous papers (starting with \cite{SBR} and \cite{O97}), we use hyperbolicity of certain graph associated with hubs (hubs are vertices, $q$-bands connecting hubs are edges), and find a hub connected to the boundary of the whole diagram by almost all bands starting on the hub.
-This gives a subdiagram of $\Delta$ consisting of a subdiagram called a {\em clove} and a disk.
-We would like to remove that subdiagram from $\Delta$ producing a smaller counterexample.
+As in our previous papers (starting with \cite{SBR}, \cite{BORS,O97}), we use hyperbolicity of certain graph associated with hubs (hubs are vertices, $q$-bands connecting hubs are edges), and find a hub connected to the boundary of the whole diagram by almost all bands starting on the hub 2-cell.
+This gives a subdiagram of $\Delta$ consisting of a subdiagram without hubs, called a clove, and a disk.
+We would like to remove that subdiagram from $\Delta$ producing a diagram $\Delta'$ with smaller parameter $n'+\sigma(\Delta')$.